Tichyyy/JavaScriptProjects/README.md

 Advancing my Java Script skills by doing various projects.

-Projects will vary from simple ones to the advanced.
+Projects will vary from simple ones to more advanced.